dwndland/Chapter.Net.WPF.Converters/README.md

 ## Features
 - **BooleanToIntegerConverter:** Converts an boolean to its integer representation and back.
 - **BooleanToVisibilityInvertedConverter:** Converts true to Visible false to Collapsed.
 (The opposite of BooleanToVisibilityConverter).
+- **ConcatenateStringConverter** Concatenates a given list of objects to a single string with a separator.
 - **CountToBooleanConverter:** Converts a count to its boolean representation.
 - **CountToVisibilityConverter:** Converts a count to its visibility representation.
 - **DateOnlyToStringConverter:** Converts the given date only to a string by Format.